Trust & safety

 • Received the tutor's current AccessNI Enhanced Disclosure (digital, via NIDA)

-• Confirmed the certificate is clear (no relevant criminal record content disclosed)
+• Confirmed the certificate is clear (no relevant criminal-record content disclosed)

 • Confirmed the certificate is dated within the last three years

-Why AccessNI instead of DBS
+Why AccessNI rather than DBS

 How verification works

-Since 1 September 2025, AccessNI only issues digital certificates.
-The tutor shares theirs with us through their NIDA AccessNI dashboard, and a member of our team reads it online.
-We don't download or store the certificate.
+Since 1 September 2025, AccessNI issues only digital certificates.
+The tutor shares theirs with Tutorperch via their NIDA AccessNI dashboard, and a member of our team reads the certificate online.
+Tutorperch does not download or retain the certificate.
 Printed copies of digital AccessNI certificates are explicitly invalid (they carry a "Not valid if printed" watermark), so the only valid view is the live shared record.
+Because sharing requires a NIDA-LOA2-verified account, the certificate viewed at review time is the live record at AccessNI's end and is tied to the tutor's verified identity.

 About the live status check

-Per AccessNI's guidance, "AccessNI disclosure certificates are only accurate on the issue date."
+Per AccessNI guidance, "AccessNI disclosure certificates are only accurate on the issue date."
 There is no Update Service equivalent, and no marketplace-side API or portal to re-check the same certificate later.
-We compensate with the 3-year refresh cycle: a verified AccessNI tutor renews with us by re-sharing a current certificate before their badge lapses.
-This matches the NI Executive's recent policy of 3-year rechecks across the sector.
+The three-year refresh cycle is what compensates: a verified AccessNI tutor renews with us by re-sharing a current certificate before their badge lapses.
+This is consistent with the NI Executive's recent policy of three-year rechecks across the sector.

-What the badge doesn't replace
+What the badge does not replace

-• Meet first before booking ongoing lessons: in person if local, video call if online.
+• Meet first before booking ongoing lessons, in person if local or by video call if online.

-• Ask for references, do a trial lesson, supervise early sessions where you can.
+• Ask for references, run a trial lesson, and supervise early sessions where possible.

 Renewals